🗣️ Why do Chihuahuas Bark so Much? (+Tips to Handle a Barking Chihuahua)

 Have you just gotten yourself a Chihuahua?
 We’d like to congratulate you on a fine choice.
-But, now, you’re probably why a cute little thing like a Chihuahua makes so much noise its barks without seeming to tire.
+But, now, you’re probably wondering how a cute little thing like a Chihuahua can make so much noise?

 If you’re wondering, “why do Chihuahuas bark so much?” you’re not alone.
 Several other Chihuahua owners have found themselves asking similar questions at some point.